 In other words, the information must be available to all those who need it and in a way in which they can understand.
 Otherwise, it is of little use.
 This is the same for your enterprise.

 The author’s recommendation was DIY videos made by the scientists themselves.
-Your organization can do the same thing: create training videos made by your experts.
+Your organization can do the same thing: create effective training videos made by your experts.

 Effectiveness of training videos